ACCLAB/DABEST-python/docs/source/tutorial.rst

 contains the identity of the each datum with the ``id_col`` keyword.

 The estimation plot uses lines to indicate the pairs of observations.
-This is known as a slopegraph.
+This is known as a `slopegraph <https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0003nk>`_.
 The combined visual effect of the slopes of these lines serves to give the viewer an intuitive sense of the effect size between the two groups of repeated observations.